Jayaraj: Philanthropy

 In an earnest effort towards conserving nature and strengthening people's welfare, Jayaraj founded the Jayaraj Foundation in 2010 and officially launched it on 6 June 2014.
-World Organisation of Hope's (WOH) ambitious programme 'SMART'[Sports, Music, Art and Recreation Therapy (Yoga and Meditation)]and "Birds Club international" are the two projects initiated by the foundation.
+World Organisation of Hope's (WOH) ambitious programme SMART (Sports, Music, Art and Recreation Therapy (Yoga and Meditation)) and Birds Club International are the two projects initiated by the foundation.

-Word Organisation of Hope (WOH) is an organisation aimed at building children's awareness of their rights and to protect them.
+World Organisation of Hope (WOH) is an organisation aimed at building children's awareness of their rights and to protect them.
 The programme SMART [Sports, Music, Art and Recreation Therapy (Yoga and Meditation)] is an offshoot of WOH.
 It supports children and adolescents in their own struggle to secure and defend their dreams.

 Birds Club International (BCI) aims at creating miniature rain forests in schools and colleges, to make a better environment both for birds and humans.
 It plans to bring together the future generation and integrating more of society towards nature conservation activities.
 Several units of BCI have been started in many schools and colleges in Kerala, with the help of the Government of Kerala, to achieve this.